Come allenarsi nella Pole Dance in modo sicuro ed efficace

 Conditioning before tricks

-Recovery and listening to the body
+Recovery and listening to your body

-The role of the teacher in pole dance
+The instructor’s role in pole dance

-Teacher's note
+Instructor’s note

 I always recommend:

-• start with a qualified teacher
+• start with a qualified instructor

 • respect recovery times